Worship the Lord in the beauty of holiness

 Reconciliation of Penitents

-The Sacrament of Confession is offered regularly throughout the year on Saturdays at 11:30 am.
+The Sacrament of Confession is offered regularly throughout the year on Saturdays after the noon mass at 12:30 noon.
 Speak with the priest if you wish to make your confession.
 Individual appointments may also be scheduled with the clergy.

 St. Mark's prays the Daily Office throughout the week.
 Morning Prayer is Rite Two, and Evening Prayer is Rite One.